-Santa Monica’s Eat Well Week was January 11-17, 2016, showcasing delicious aspects of our seaside city’s health and wellness culture.
+Santa Monica’s Restaurant Week takes place every January, showcasing delicious aspects of our seaside city’s health and wellness culture.
 In celebration of the popular event, we compiled several of Santa Monica’s best places to find nourishing, flavorful foods year-round.
 Some places rely on the famed farmers markets.
 Others apply more international flair.

 An almond wood grill imparts magical quality to anything it touches at Bruce Marder’s flagship Italian restaurant by the beach.
 At Capo, birds and prime meats get the royal treatment, but so do artichokes.
 They present smoke-kissed ‘choke two ways.
 Insalata Carciofi is another standout preparation, with baby artichokes blanched, shaved razor thin, and showered with sharp Rocca-Reggiano cheese and tangy lemon oil.